ChainSafe/web3-circle-libs/packages/circle-react-elements/README.md

 You'll need:

-- A Circle API key from the [Circle Console](https://console.circle.com)
+- A Circle API key from the [Circle Console](https://console.circle.com).
+Read how to setup your Circle Developer Account [here](https://developers.circle.com/w3s/circle-developer-account).

 The setup tool will automatically: